xnkhi/duatsite/src/content/docs/repo/submit.md

 ## Step 2 - Submission

-Package submissions are done through the Discord server.
+Package submissions are done through the [Discord server](https://discord.gg/AVSuRZsTXp).
 Please include the following information in your submission:

 - Name of the package. (user/repo)
 - Name of the installed software.
 - The installed software's license.
 - A link to the package's Github repository.
 - A link to the installed software's source code. (git repository)
-- A personal identification link to the software's main developer.
+- A personal identification link to the software's main developer.7
 - A personal identification link to the package's main maintainer.
 - A short description of the installed software.
 (25 words max)